loopbackio/loopback.io/pages/en/lb2/Routing.md

 The order of the phases in the file are semantic, and cannot be listed randomly.

 LoopBack also supports [custom phases](Defining-middleware.html#adding-a-custom-phase).
-Custom phases can be defined in any position of the middleware chain, and maybe be used to prioritize over LoopBack's built-in middleware phases.
+Custom phases can be defined in any position of the middleware chain, and may be used to prioritize over LoopBack's built-in middleware phases.

 ### Loading middleware